acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

          window.alert(self.options.someNumbers[0] + self.options.someNumbers[1]);
        }

-   The values can be any json-serializable value: a string, number, boolean, null, array of JSON-serializable values, or an object whose property values are themselves JSON-serializable.
+   The values can be any JSON-serializable value: a string, number, boolean, null, array of JSON-serializable values, or an object whose property values are themselves JSON-serializable.
 This means you can't send functions, and if the object contains methods they won't be usable.